Introduction

 Finance teams, AP departments, and auditors all depend on complete, accurate field extraction to close books, process payments, and pass audits without manual reconciliation.

-Extracted fields fall into three categories.
-Each category serves a different function in the AP workflow.
+Extracted fields fall into three categories, each serving a different function in the AP workflow.

 1. Header Information